 Behavior and Lifespan

 The Cane Spider, known scientifically as Heteropoda venatoria, exhibits unique behavioral traits and a considerable lifespan relative to its arachnid counterparts.
-This species is noted for its non-web-building hunting techniques, its adeptness at seizing various prey, and a complex reproductive process that yields numerous offspring.
+This species is noted for its non-web-building hunting techniques, its adeptness at seizing various prey, and its complex reproductive process that yields numerous offspring.

 Web Building Habits